Optional Coverage

 A person who operates an insured vehicle who is not considered the primary or principle driver.

-the term that is given to an active trust.
+the term that is given to a witness who was present at an event and saw it take place.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.